-January is also known as the Wolf Moon, and it’s the perfect month to work with powerful spirit of the wolf.
+January is also known as the Wolf Moon, and it’s the perfect month to work with the powerful spirit of the wolf.
 Wolves, by their very nature, are very territorial animals and highly protective of their ‘pack’.
 Inviting a wolf into your home as a guardian spirit is a potent way to cast a protective sphere around your entire property, and your family within.

 You don't need to wait until January to perform this wolf spell.

-While the January moon is ideal, any waxing crescent to full moon will be fine-- particularly when the moon is in Cancer.
+While the January moon is ideal, any waxing crescent to the full moon will be fine-- particularly when the moon is in Cancer.